Code Plagiarism

 - failed_count — Number of files that failed to upload

-- failed_uploads — Array of objects describing each failed upload with filename and error reason
+- failed_uploads — Array of objects describing each failed upload, each with

 Error Responses